AdaGold/weather-report/DEPLOYMENT.md

 This document describes how to prepare and deploy the `weather-report` project using the npm scripts defined in `package.json`.

+### Preparation

+Merge any changes that should be included in the deployed project into this branch.

+The deployment process assumes that the only files that are needed to build the deployed site are:
+- Source JavaScript files in `src/`
+- CSS files in `styles/`
+- The `index.html` base file

 ### Build scripts (what each script does)

 - `npm run build:dep`